Artemidus/java-project-61/README.md

 Link on the "Even" game asciinema - https://asciinema.org/a/ta6v04PwSSFWgI6nrm2sRl1tR

-\nLink on the "Calc" game asciinema - https://asciinema.org/a/yVeAbn606pSg9CSGsvmesOoxw
+Link on the "Calc" game asciinema - https://asciinema.org/a/yVeAbn606pSg9CSGsvmesOoxw